GSA/https/pages/guide.md

 ## Compliance FAQ

+**What does "all Federal agency domains or subdomains" include?**

+Domains and subdomains, in the context of M-15-13, refer to hostnames that are publicly accessible via HTTP or HTTPS.

+**Domain** refers to hostnames that are directly registerable.
+Some examples include `gsa.gov`, `whitehouse.gov`, `dodig.mil`, or `fs.fed.us`.

+**Subdomain** refers to any hostname that is a child of a registerable domain, and may be of any length.
+Some examples include `www.gsa.gov`, `planthardiness.ars.usda.gov`, `www.fia.fs.fed.us`, or `www.usar.army.mil`.

+Federally operated domains do not all end in `.gov`, `.mil`, or `.fed.us`.
+Some may end in `.com`, `.org`, `.us`, or other suffixes.
+Any federally operated domain is covered by M-15-13.

 **What about domains that are only used to redirect visitors to other websites?**

 These domains must follow all the same requirements and guidelines as domains used to host websites and APIs, including HSTS and preloading.